 Hypoxic and anoxic brain injury

 The brain needs a continuous supply of oxygen to survive.
 If the oxygen supply is interrupted, the functioning of the brain is disturbed immediately and irreversible damage can quickly follow.
-This section is intended as an overview of the causes, effects, treatment and rehabilitation of hypoxic and anoxic brain injury.
+This is known as hypoxic or anoxic brain injury.

-This section is intended as an overview of the causes, effects, treatment and rehabilitation of hypoxic brain injury and anoxic brain injury.
-The information will be particularly useful for the family members of people who have sustained such an injury and also provides a useful starting point for professionals who wish to improve their knowledge of the subject.
+The information on this page will be particularly useful for the family members of people who have sustained such an injury and also provides a useful starting point for professionals who wish to improve their knowledge of the subject.

-All the technical terms that are used are highlighted in bold and explained on the Common brain injury terms page, which you can access using the left-navigation.
+All the technical terms that are used are highlighted in bold and explained on the Common brain injury terms page.

 What is hypoxic brain injury / anoxic brain injury?